A programme of place and identity by Failed States | Share

 Film and discussion

 In Rosa-Johan Uddoh’s film Black Poirot, the artist confronts and confirms her long-held suspicion that Agatha Christie’s Hercule Poirot — “the foreigner with nowhere else but a hostile England to call home… who is never quite accepted… situated inside the manor house but socially outside it…” — is black.
 Upending the familiar structure of an episode of the long-running TV series, Uddoh’s narration, investigations and assembled found footage comprise an eclectic array of references, relating each to the constituents of a classic whodunit: crime scenes, clues, evidence (or lack of), fabricated witnesses, suspicion, accusation and wrongful arrest all contrive to reveal a “western epistemological colonialist plot”.
-Following the screening, Uddoh will be joined in conversation by Philip Serfaty, curator and the director of Black Tower Projects.
+Following the screening, Uddoh was joined in conversation by Philip Serfaty, curator and the director of Black Tower Projects.

 Rosa-Johan Uddoh is an artist exploring an over-identification with places, objects or celebrities in British popular culture, decolonisation, and the effects of this on self-esteem.
 Philip Serfaty is a curator and the director of Black Tower, a not-for-profit project space and artists’ studio provider.